AmanTank187/CV/README.md

 ## Experience

 #### Group racing game(2018)
-*Worked in a team of three to design and build a time trial racing game using Unreal engine.
+..* Worked in a team of three to design and build a time trial racing game using Unreal engine.
 *Communicated and organised tasks for the team using a kanban board.
 •Led project reviews to discuss  progress with our supervisor by creating reports.
 •Took part in sprint retrospectives to help improve our processes and support my team.